 Delaney Schlemko (Photo courtesy Delaney Schlemko)

-DS: Spending time with my dog, photography, cooking/baking, hiking, camping or anything outdoorsy.
+Delaney enjoys spending time with her dogs, house projects, photography, cooking/baking, hiking, camping or anything outdoorsy.